Flashing Guide#

 Prerequisites

-Before proceeding with this guide, make sure you have:
+Before proceeding with this guide, ensure that you have:

 Downloaded the pre-built images or built custom images